 Low agreeableness types are seen as more cynical, confrontational and unfriendly.
 They’re more likely to challenge the status quo, ask difficult questions and push alternative agendas.

-There are pros and cons to each of these types.
+There are pros and cons to each type.

 Much depends on the context of where and when agreeableness applies.
 Take job types, for example.
-If your job involves meeting lots of new people, and building relationships, high agreeableness clearly helps.
+High agreeableness helps if your job involves meeting lots of new people, and building relationships.
 For example, hospitality workers, or sales and account managers.

-But if your job is to challenge existing models and systems, and be unafraid to push new boundaries, being disagreeable can help you.
-For example, political journalists and artists are often disagreeable in terms of their personality type.
+But if your job is to challenge existing models and systems, and push boundaries, being disagreeable is good.
+For example, political journalists and artists are often disagreeable in terms of personality type.

 High agreeable vs low agreeable brands

-When we heard pleasant and friendly, the first brand which sprung to mind was Disney.
+When we heard pleasant and friendly, our first thought was Disney.

 Its mission is to “entertain, inform and inspire”.
 It does that by welcoming families to its theme parks, and delivering mainstream and appealing content through its entertainment division. (including Pixar, Marvel and Lucasfilm, none of whom are known for being disagreeable in terms of brand personality).